-Statistics about miscarriages
+Statistics about Miscarriages

-Every year in the United States alone, 600,000 women experience pregnancy loss through miscarriage and 26,000 through stillbirth (after the 20th week of pregnancy).
-It is an occurrence which happens much more frequently than often realized.
+Every year in the United States alone, 600,000 women experience pregnancy loss through miscarriage and 26,000 through stillbirth1.
+Statistics about how frequently miscarriage occurs can be quite difficult to understand2.
 Many miscarriages occur before women even know they are pregnant, and most occur during the first 13 weeks of pregnancy.
+The rate of miscarriage in women who have missed a period and are then confirmed to be pregnant is generally considered to be 15 to 20 percent3.
 After having a miscarriage, it is common for women to wonder if they will be able to get pregnant and carry a baby to term.
 Approximately 85% of women who have had a miscarriage will go on to have a successful pregnancy.
-For those who have had two or three miscarriages, 75% will eventually go on to carry a baby to term.
+For those who have two or three miscarriages, 75% will eventually go on to carry a baby to term4.

-One of the most common questions people have about miscarriage is, "Why?"
+One of the most common questions people have about miscarriage is "Why?"
 Sometimes this causes women to question and blame themselves.
 Many times the reason will simply never be known personally or medically.
-Other times, by working with healthcare providers, the reason may be identified.
-Regardless of the cause, having a miscarriage is often an emotionally painful experience.
+Other times, by working with your healthcare providers, you may be able to identify the reason(s).
+Regardless of the cause, having a miscarriage(s) is often an emotionally painful experience.

-Emotions after a miscarriage
+Emotions after a miscarriage5

-Matthew 5:4, "Blessed are they that mourn: for they shall be comforted."
+Matthew 5:4, "Blessed are they that mourn; for they shall be comforted."

 Most often, our society does not publicly recognize the emotions women go through after a miscarriage because there is usually no funeral or public notification.
 The excitement of being pregnant comes to a crashing halt.
 If you have a miscarriage, you may go through a wide range of emotions at different times or re-experience emotions you have already felt.
-There is no right or wrong way to move through your emotions, and each individual's grieving is different.
+There is no right or wrong way to move through your emotions.
 You and your husband may grieve differently, and your friends and neighbors may grieve yet another way.
-Grief may include feelings of shock, confusion, low self-esteem, loss of control, denial, disappointment, jealousy, anger, guilt, self-blame, frustration, relief, sadness and depression.
-It is unlikely that you will experience these in any particular order.
+Each individual's grieving is always different.
+Grief may include shock, confusion, low self-esteem, feelings of loss of control, denial, disappointment, jealousy, anger, guilt, self-blame, frustration, relief, sadness, and depression.
+It is highly unlikely you will experience these in any particular order.
 Learning to live with your loss takes patience and time.
-Right after the loss, the emotional pain may be very sharp, and as months pass, emotions may rise and fall like waves.
-Remind yourself that the varying emotions you are feeling will lessen with time, and healing does come.
+Right after the loss, the emotional pain may be very sharp and as months pass, emotions may rise and fall like waves.
+Remind yourself the varying emotions you are feeling will lessen with time and healing does come.
 It is important to know that whatever you are feeling is normal and okay.

-Things to avoid saying
+Things to avoid saying6: